ChakirALIEdu/head-md-soft-robots/presentation/2024-12-04-Presentation.md

 ## Next Steps

 Definitely change the shape a bit more...
 After that, think of ways to do as many movements as possible with the robot, using minimal materials...
+I'd like to give each shape a personnality. he detection mechanism has been finished and tuned up.
+Now the only thing left is figuring out how a single servo can move all those parts.